maniamartial/Frappe_Server_Client/README.md

-Task: Creating Server-Side API and Client Script for Journal Entries Task Description
+#Task: Creating Server-Side API and Client Script for Journal Entries#</br>
+Task Description
 Today's task involves creating a server-side API to fetch related journal entries with a specific voucher type and creating a client script to add a button that displays these entries in a dialog.